SeiryuZ/HemeWeb/proposal/README.md

 vessels they wish to simulate.
 This step is out of the scope of this project but typically involves taking a 2D image of blood vessels or 3D CT scan data and constructing its 3D representation in a .stl format.
-This step typically run in a workstation with problem-dependant tools and interface.
+This step typically run in a workstation with problem-dependent tools and interface.